stjude-biohackathon/BioShinyModules/documentation/organisation.md

 - [Max] Histogram
 - [Max] PCA plot

+## What modules do we have so far?
+List under each one what cusotmization options we want

 ## What general options do we want for each plot type?
 (Customization options, overlay options, export options)

 ## What file/object types do we want to be able to use?